FlowRamAlltimes/Pic-shortener/README.md

 ```

 # How to use it on your server? 🫠
-### Use scp to run it 24/7 and provide an oppeortunity to everybody who wants to use this app
+### Use scp to run it 24/7 and provide an opportunity to everybody who wants to use this app

 ```
 scp /path/to/local/file.txt user@192.168.1.100:/path/to/remote/folder/